Whole30 Steak with Gravy

 Serve steak and caramelized onions over mashed potatoes if desired.
 Drizzle additional gravy on top.

 Since the steak and gravy are bold flavors, pair this steak with a subtle side dish.
 Mashed potatoes, roasted vegetables, or cauliflower rice would work well.
 A simple side salad pairs well with steak too!
+Check out this Air Fryer Ribeye Steak for another great recipe!

 Get the Recipe: Whole30 Steak with Gravy